13 Best Attractions in St. Lucia

 1) The Pitons

 The Pitons are a UNESCO World Heritage Site.
 Highly fit visitors take a five- to six-hour hike up Gros Piton for the views.
 Less energetic visitors like my wife and daughter take a dip in warm mud baths at the base of the mountains and wash off in a nearby waterfall.
+That shore excursion may cost about $160 per person.

 2) Soufrière